simonshampoo/ChatWithTheBros/README.md

+# ChatWithTheBros

-ChatWithTheBros, a revolutionary new web application that lets you chat... with the bros.
+ChatWithTheBros is a revolutionary new web application that lets you chat... with the bros.

 Fully functional with read receipts, picture sending, profile pictures, and real-time messaging!